berliozzz/changePriceHelper/README.md

 # changePriceHelper
-This helper can receive, send items on market.csgo.helper and also change item's price
+This helper can receive, send items on market.csgo.com and also change item's price